-This research aims to make the connection between the quality certification process and the financial benefits of any organization placed in the global market.
+This research aims to make the connection between the quality certification process and the financial benefits of the organization.
 The empirical analysis may (or may not) confirm these trends referred to in the literature review.
-The way to do it and the contents of the means designed to reach the above mentioned objectives are described in the chapter methodology which will include not only the definition of the model of analysis but also the parameters used for the development of the case study.
+The way to do it and the contents of the means designed to reach the above mentioned objectives will be described in the chapter methodology which will include not only the definition of the model of analysis but also the parameters used for the development of the case study.